JhulFramework/Vina/README.md

 ### Note
-- If you find this project useful, please give it a star it will motiavte me.
+- If you find this project useful, please give it a star it will motivate me.
 - This libray can generate forms, templates but documentation might take time.
 - More example are available inside "example" directory
 - You dont need to use this code in you production server, copy generated output and paste it in your view template